PREMIERE: Palace - "Bitter"

 Palace must have karma (or talent) on their side.
 Their debut single racked up over 50,000 plays in its first two weeks online, they were handpicked to support Jamie T at his comeback show, they’re premiering their new song with us, and this is all before they’ve played their first headline show.

 “Bitter” is the band’s second release and it’s great – all warm guitars, comforting vocals that will hug your senses, and a departure from the sort of middling lo-fi that usually peppers new band’s early releases.
-This is full of ambition – not a want to piss out a few seven inches and spend a few weeks getting high in a tour van.
+This is full of ambition – not a want to piss out and spend a few weeks getting high in a tour van.